 NOTE 1 A zone has a clear border.
 The security policy of a zone is typically enforced by a combination of mechanisms both at the zone edge and within the zone.

-NOTE 2 This definition and NOTE 1 are from [ANSI/ISA-62443-3-3].
-A security zone configuration is part of the system architecture diagram submitted by applicants for ISASecure SSA certification, as required per [SSA-310].
+NOTE 2 This definition and NOTE 1 are from [IEC 62443-3-3].
+A security zone configuration is part of the system architecture diagram submitted by applicants for ISASecure SSA certification, as required by the present specification.